What is leadership development?

 Consult your leaders and potential leaders, too.
 Send a short survey asking them what they consider to be important leadership qualities for the company to succeed.

 However, don’t just rely on expertise within your current leadership group.
 This can lead to the same ideas, behaviours, and qualities circulating again and again, and can prevent an organisation from growing.
-This is especially true in older organizations, where there can be a tendency to do things ‘as we’ve always done’ and hire people ‘who fit in’.
+This is especially true in older organisations, where there can be a tendency to do things ‘as we’ve always done’ and hire people ‘who fit in’.

 3. Audit your current leadership against the criteria